-Any gains or losses on sales of Premises and Equipment and OPO are included as part of Noninterest Income.
-These gains and losses are recognized, and the nonfinancial asset is derecognized, when the Bank has entered into a valid contract with a noncustomer and transferred control of the asset.
+Any gains or losses on sales of Premises and Equipment and OPO are included as part of noninterest income or expense.
+These gains and losses are recognized, and the nonfinancial asset is derecognized, when the Bank has entered into a valid contract and transferred control of the asset.
 If the criteria to meet the definition of a contract have not been met, the Bank does not derecognize the nonfinancial asset and any consideration received is recognized as a liability.
 If the criteria for a contract are subsequently met, or if the consideration received is or becomes nonrefundable, a gain or loss may be recognized at that time.

-N. Leases: In the course of normal operations, the Bank may enter into leases for various business purposes.
+N. Leases: A contract that conveys the right to control the use of an identified asset for a period of time in exchange for consideration is generally considered a lease.
+In the course of normal operations, the Bank may enter into leases for various business purposes.